100

 How to respond

-• Validate request-line and headers first, then either send 100 or a final error response
+• Validate the request line and headers first, then either send 100 or an immediate final response if the outcome can already be determined from headers alone

 Headers to consider